Message from the President

 We have some changes in the Officers group and the Executive Committee.
 Allan Bernardo has completed his role as Past-President.
 Sylvia Chen Joined the group as President-Elect of the association.
 Emi Kashima has completed her role as President and is now the Immediate Past-President.
 Jim Liu has completed his role as Secretary General, and Fang Wang will serve the association as Secretary General for the next two years.
 Wendy Li continues to serve as Treasurer, and so does Itesh Sachdev as Chair of the Education and Training Committee.
 I would like to express my sincere thanks to Allan Bernardo, Emi Kashima, and Li Liu for their hard work and sacrifice for the association.
 Their commitment to excellence and incessant love for our organization will be remembered by all members of AASP for a long time.
 Also, I welcome Sylvia Chen and Fang Wang to the Officers group with a great deal of joy and excitement.

 We also have changes in the Representatives of the association.
 Hiroaki Morio (East Asia Rep), Hamdi Muluk (South East Asia Rep.), Jungsik Kim (Korea Rep-at-Large), Della Belleza (Philippines Rep-at-Large), Ching Wan (Singapore Rep-at-Large), Watch Boonyasiriwat (Thailand Rep-at-Large), and Katya Hanke (Germany Rep-at-Large) have completed their term as Regional Representative/Representative-at-Large.
 I thank all of them for their valuable service for the association over the years.
-Replacing these individuals and filling in other positions, Keiko Ishii (East Asia Rep), Antonio Clemente (South East Rep), Jian Guan (China Rep-at-Large), Youngmi Kwon (Korea Rep-at-Large), Shige Oishi (North America Rep-at-Large), Sutarimah Ampuni (Indonesia Rep-at-Large), Ken Ito (Singapore Rep-at-large), and Thipnapa Huansuriya (Thailand Rep-at-Large) joined the team.
+Replacing these individuals and filling in other positions, Keiko Ishii (East Asia Rep), Antonio Clemente (South East Rep), Jian Guan (China Rep-at-Large), Youngmi Kwon (Korea Rep-at-Large), Shige Oishi (North America Rep-at-Large), Sutarimah Ampuni (Indonesia Rep-at-Large), Ken Ito (Singapore Rep-at-large), Thipnapa Huansuriya (Thailand Rep-at-Large), and Mostafa Zarean（Middle East Rep-at-Large) joined the team.
 Thank you and welcome on board !
-I also thank Sammyh Kahn (Europe Rep-at-Large), Emma Buchtel (Hong King Rep-at-Large), and Elaine Fernadez (Malaysia Rep-at-Large) for their continued service for the association.
+I also thank Sammyh Kahn (Europe Rep-at-Large), Emma Buchtel (Hong Kong Rep-at-Large), and Elaine Fernadez (Malaysia Rep-at-Large) for their continued service for the association.